Personal Finance | What is Personal Finance?

 2. Create a budget

 A budget is a spending plan that considers your income and expenses.
-If you create a budget and follow it, this may help you have enough money for the things you need and want.
-While there are many types of budgets, some of the most common include the pay yourself first budget, zero-sum budget, and 50/20/30 budget.
+If you create a budget and follow it, you may be able to afford the things you need and want.
+While there are many types of budgets, some of the most common include the pay-yourself-first budget, zero-sum budget, and 50/20/30 budget.

 3. Pay off debt

 Debt from mortgages, car loans, student loans, and credit cards can make it difficult for you to achieve your goals.
 If you’re in debt, do your best to pay it down as quickly as you can.
-When you become debt-free, you’ll have more money to spend, save, and invest.
+When you’re debt-free, you’ll have more money to spend, save, and invest.